-My advice is get your head right before you move into this period.
+My advice is to get your head right before you move into this period.
 A shift in mindset is just as important as the physical aspect of tapering.
-For me it’s summed up in one word: Confidence.
+For me, it’s summed up in one word: Confidence.

 “If you don’t believe in what you’re doing, you won’t make progress even if you physically could”

 This could be used throughout training, but I see the role of creating confidence very important when we are talking moving into the tapering block.

 There are two parts here that are important takeaways for the mental side of a cycling taper.

 Remember this when you are moving into your final block.
 Make it count, make it quality.
 This is when your race winning fitness is built.